Ask a doctor about a prescription for LEVETIRACETAM TARBIS 100 mg/mL ORAL SOLUTION

 If you take more Levetiracetam Tarbis than you should

-The possible adverse effects of an overdose of Levetiracetam Tarbis are drowsiness, agitation, aggression, decreased alertness, respiratory inhibition, and coma.
+The possible side effects of a Levetiracetam Tarbis overdose are drowsiness, agitation, aggression, decreased alertness, respiratory inhibition, and coma.

 Contact your doctor if you have missed one or more doses.

-Like with other antiepileptic medications, the discontinuation of treatment with Levetiracetam Tarbisshould be done gradually to avoid an increase in seizures.
+As with other antiepileptic medications, the end of treatment with Levetiracetam Tarbis should be done gradually to avoid an increase in seizures.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Like all medications, Levetiracetam Tarbis may cause side effects, although not everyone will experience them.
+Like all medications, Levetiracetam Tarbis can cause side effects, although not everyone will experience them.

-Some side effects, such as drowsiness, weakness, and dizziness, may be more frequent when starting treatment or increasing the dose.
+Some of the side effects, such as drowsiness, weakness, and dizziness, may be more frequent when starting treatment or increasing the dose.
 However, these side effects should decrease over time.

 The frequency of the possible side effects listed below is defined as follows: